yuanxiaochenAC/EvoAgentX/docs/modules/rag.md

 | `query` | Executes a query and returns processed results. | `query`, `corpus_id` | `RagResult` |

 ### Notes
-- **Thread Safety**: The `query` method uses a `ThreadPoolExecutor` for multi-threaded retrieval, ensuring scalability for large corpora.
-- **Embedding Validation**: The `load` method validates embedding models and dimensions to prevent mismatches.
 - **Storage Backend**: Ensure the `StorageHandler` is properly configured to handle vector and metadata storage.
 - **Warning**: Loading indices multiple times may cause issues if the same nodes are inserted into the vector store (e.g., FAISS).
 Clear indices before reloading if necessary.